Communere/communere.github.io/_posts/2019-09-28-Implementing-Solution-to-Multiple-Traveling-Salesman-Problem.markdown

 If you think this policy won't give the opimum solution every time, you are right!
 Here is an example, for the same path, 2+6 and 5+5 solutions are prefered over 1+6, although the sum for the last is smaller than those two.

 ## Conclusion
 There are lots of interesting problems to solve with regards Traveling Salesman Problem.
-For example, consider the salesmen are not bound to start and end from the same location, or some of them have constraints to visit a certain number of nodes (costumers), or travel a certain distance at most.
+For example, consider the salesmen are not bound to start and end from the same location, or some of them are constrained to visit a certain number of nodes (costumers), or travel a certain distance at most.
 In addition, several other crossover and mutation methods may be tested to help the method to find an acceptable answer earlier.